Data Recovery After Formatting Your NAS QNAP Turbo Station TS-832PX / TS-832PXU RAID Array: Tips and Tricks

 To mitigate the risks associated with power outages or surges, it is recommended to use an uninterruptible power supply (UPS) to provide backup power during outages and protect the device from sudden power surges.
 Additionally, enabling features like UPS support and scheduled power on/off in the NAS settings can help minimize the impact of power-related issues on the stored data.

-Although NAS Turbo Station TS-832PX / TS-832PXU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-832PX / TS-832PXU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view